The Energy Secretary, Stephen Chu, the Energy Secretary, says he does not own a car.

 Young people, that's a different thing.

-The real question about young people is how many of them want to work versus how many of them think they ought to be taken care of.
+The real question about young people is how many of them want to work versus how many of them think they ought to be taken care of?

-That's uh that's an unknown question.
+That's an unknown question.

 And I think there's still a significant amount of that, but the expectations that young people have today are far different than the expectations that you and I had.

-I, for example, growing up, we were all told, I had people tell me this, in fact.
+I, for example, growing up, we were all told, I had people tell me this, in fact, they, quote, this is a guy talking, they aren't going to let you make any money until you're 40.

 What do you mean they?